simonetafaro/HYP_Project/README.md

 > ###### Simone Tafaro

-I worked both on the backend and frontend part of the project.
 Let's begin from the layouts present in the project (default and error). "default.vue" is the main layout of the Website that contains some components reused in every page such as TheHeader, TheFooter and Chat.
 This feature offered by nuxt allowed us to avoid code duplication and have cleaner code in every page.
 We also have another usefull layout, that as written in the nuxt documentation it should be treated as a page, displayed when a 404, 500, ... error occurs.